FaiziCodeSpace/practice-progress-tracker/README.md

 - 🆕 Delete function to remove user from local state
 - 🆕 Edit button redirects to editing screen
 - 🆕 PUT request updates user data with dynamic ID routing
+- 🆕 Form validation using `useState` and regex
+- 🆕 UI layout enhancements for validation component

 ---